centraunit/cu-firecracker/CONTRIBUTING.md

 1. **No Ownership Retention**: You cannot retain ownership of contributed code
 2. **No Attribution Rights**: While we appreciate contributions, you cannot claim ongoing rights
-3. **No License Restrictions**: The project owner can relicense your contributions as needed
+3. **No License Restrictions**: CentraUnit Organization can relicense your contributions as needed
 4. **Commercial Use**: Your contributions may be used in commercial offerings

 ### What We Provide in Return